deep-diver/TAROT/README.md

-# TAROT: TEST-DRIVEN AND CAPABILITY-ADAPTIVE CURRICULUM REINFORCEMENT FINE-TUNING FOR CODE GENERATION
+# TAROT

-This the official repository of "TAROT: TEST-DRIVEN AND CAPABILITY-ADAPTIVE CURRICULUM REINFORCEMENT FINE-TUNING FOR CODE GENERATION".
 We provide scripts that are used to generate 4-tiered test suite of dataset, fine-tune models and evlaluate the models from the paper.
 Also, all the fine-tuned models and dataset can be found in Hugging Face.

 ## Generating 4-tiered test suite of dataset